Iraj Zandi: Editorial experience

-Zandi has served as the editor of The Journal of Pipeline (1966–1969), published by ASCE; The Journal of Transportation Engineering (1969–1971), published by ASCE; The Journal of Pipeline (1980–1986), published by Elsivier Scientific Publishing Company; The Journal of Resource Management and Technology (1981–1997), now published by Widener University under the title of Journal of Solid waste Technology and Management.
+Zandi has served as the editor of The Journal of Pipeline (1966–1969), published by ASCE; The Journal of Transportation Engineering (1969–1971), published by ASCE; The Journal of Pipeline (1980–1986), published by Elsevier Scientific Publishing Company; The Journal of Resource Management and Technology (1981–1997), now published by Widener University under the title of The Journal of Solid waste Technology and Management.

 He has also served on the editorial boards of other journals such as the Journal of Compost Science (1968–1975) and Iranian Journal of Science and Technology (1970–2000).

-Research and publications
+Research (funded)

-He has served as the principal investigator of numerous multi-year research contracts including several grants from National Science Foundation, US Bureau of Mines, US Environmental Protection Agency, US Department of Transportation, Pennsylvania Department of Transportation, Ben Franklin Technology Center, Pew Charitable Trust, US Army, US Air Force, and Companies such as Anheuser- Busch, ALCOA, Owens-Illinois, Continental Can and others.
-Some of these projects have been multi-disciplinary and included several professors from Penn and other institutions.
+He has served as the principal investigator of numerous multi-year research contracts including several grants from National Science Foundation, US Bureau of Mines, US Environmental Protection Agency, US Department of Transportation, Pennsylvania Department of Transportation, Ben Franklin Technology Partners, The Pew Charitable Trusts, US Army, US Air Force, and companies such as Anheuser-Busch, ALCOA, Owens-Illinois Glass, Continental Can Company, and others.
+Some of these projects have been multi-disciplinary and included several professors from UPenn and other institutions.